glydrfreak/vSpeed-Vario/README.md

 Adafruit Feather Bluefruit M0,<br />
 MS5611 Barometric Pressure/Temperature Sensor (SPI mode),<br />
 0.66" OLED display (SPI mode),<br />
+Bluetooth compatible with Android & iOS. <br />
-Material cost for ten: as low as $45 each <br />
+Material cost for ten: as low as $45 each, <br />
-Material cost for one: as low as $77 each <br />
+Material cost for one: as low as $77 each, <br />
-Compatible with Android & iOS bluetooth devices. <br />
+Purchase one from me: as low as $70 each. <br />

 ### Footage: <br />
 Introduction: https://www.youtube.com/watch?v=gFNgn0X94sw <br />